 Endometriosis refers to a condition in which endometrial tissue, which normally lines the uterus, implants and grows outside the uterus.
 It is a common gynaecological disease, and is believed to affect approximately 10% of women at some stage during their menstruating years.
 30-50% of cases of infertility are believed to be caused by endometriosis.

 In endometriosis, the migrant endometrial cells may settle in many various areas.
 They can stick to the ovaries or the ligaments that support the uterus, or settle in the pouch of Douglas (the area between the uterus and the rectum).
 The cells can also become attached to the fallopian tubes, the vagina, the vulva, the bladder and the bowel.
 In some rare cases, they may be found in the eyes, the brain, the lungs, or in old surgical scars on the abdomen.

 The displaced endometrial patches act like the normal endometrial tissue lining inside the uterus, growing with estrogen stimulation and bleeding during menstruation, but without any outlet of leaving the body.
-This may causes inflammation, adhesions (fibrous scar tissue) and leads to pain, swelling and sometimes damage to the fallopian tubes or ovaries, causing fertility problems.
+This may causes inflammation, adhesions (fibrous scar tissue) and leads to pain, swelling and sometimes damage to the fallopian tubes or ovaries, causing problems like fertility acupuncture Melbourne.

 What can cause endometriosis?

 The causes of endometriosis are not fully known, but there are several theories:

 - Retrograde menstruation – the most common theory is that endometriosis is caused by a back-flow of blood through the fallopian tubes during a woman’s period instead of through the cervix.
 The endometrial cells embed themselves onto the tissues or organs of the pelvis.

 - Genetics – endometriosis is sometimes believed to be hereditary, being passed down through the genes of family members.